Civil legal system based on Portuguese civil law; no judicial review of legislation.

 Exchange

-Angola Stock Market (“BODIVA – Bolsa de Dívida e Valores de Angola”) began operating at the end of 2014 – currently, only treasury bonds are listed and traded by duly authorized financial institutions.
-The new Securities Law (Law no. 22/15, of 31 August 2015) and the Financial Institutions Law (Law no. 12/15, of 17 June 2015) provided a new framework applicable to the capital markets, providing a detailed legal background to the Angola Stock Market operation and the market regulator, Capital Markets Commission (CMC).
+Angola Stock Market (“BODIVA – Bolsa de Dívida e Valores de Angola”) began operating in the end of 2014 – currently they have several markets in place, treasury bonds, treasure securities, private bond exchange, unit stock exchange and stock exchange.
+They are all listed and traded by duly authorised financial institutions.
+The new Securities Law (Law no. 22/15, of 31 August 2015, amended by Law no 9/20, of 16 April 2020) and the Financial Institutions Law (Law no. 14/21, of 19 May 2021) provided a new framework applicable to the capital markets, providing a detailed legal background to the Angola Stock Market operation and the market regulator, Capital Markets Commission (“CMC”).

 The securities law provides the legal framework applicable to securities and derivative instruments markets, issuing entities, public offerings of securities, regulated markets and respective infrastructures, prospectus, securities and derivate instruments investment activities and services as well sanctionary regime.
-The regime provided by both laws is supported by secondary legislation, namely Capital Markets Commission and National Bank of Angola (BNA) orders and instructions.
+The regime provided by both laws is supported by secondary legislation, namely CMC and National Bank of Angola (“BNA”) orders and instructions.

-The Securities Law applies to all the activities and operations that are deemed to have significant connection with the Angolan territory – such connecting element is triggered by:
+The Securities Law applies to all the activities and operations who are deemed to have significant connection with the Angolan territory – such connecting element is triggered by:

 Current number of listed companies